ox-jsdoc

 In the parser-only tables, loop means the benchmark calls the parser once per JSDoc comment in a JavaScript or Rust loop.
 It is the non-batch baseline used to show how much overhead parseBatch removes by parsing all comments in one call.

-Parser Full file total Per comment vs binary NAPI parseBatch
+Parser Full file total Per comment vs canonical NAPI parseBatch

 Rust-direct parser references are separate Criterion measurements.
 They do not include Node.js, NAPI / WASM boundary cost, or @ox-jsdoc/jsdoccomment normalization. oxc_jsdoc is included as a Rust reference because it is the public API used by Oxlint’s native JSDoc support.